-Maybe you consider the flu an inconvenience, not a serious illness.
-But, like COVID-19, the flu can be bad news for some.
+You might consider the flu an inconvenience, not a serious illness.
+But for some people, the flu can be bad news.
+The best way to protect yourself?
+A flu shot.
 Getting a flu shot can keep you from spreading flu to others at high risk of severe illness (like children under 2 or adults over 65).

-Flu cases were low last year.
-But they’re likely to rise this year with relaxed mask mandates.
-You can help keep cases down by getting the shot.
+You can help keep others healthy by getting one.
 It’s easy, safe — and puts you on the first line of defense.

 Where to get a flu shot